Coronavirus: Support and advice for the self-employed

 The COVID-19 pandemic has disrupted business activity and created uncertainty for those who are self-employed.
 The following measures have been designed to provide help and support to them during these challenging times.

 Self-Employed Income Support Scheme (SEISS)

 Support available: Grants to self-employed individuals whose businesses have been impacted by coronavirus.
-The scheme has been extended to cover periods November 2020 to January 2021 (third grant) and February 2021 to April 2021 (fourth grant).
+The scheme has been extended to cover periods February 2021 to April 2021 (fourth grant) and May 2021 to September 2021 (fifth grant).

 VAT payment deferral

-Support available: If you deferred VAT between 20 March and 30 June 2020 and still have payments to make, you can: pay the deferred VAT in full on or before 31 March 2021; opt-in to the VAT deferral new payment scheme when it launches in 2021; or contact HMRC if you need more help to pay
+Support available: If you deferred VAT between 20 March and 30 June 2020 and still have payments to make, you can: pay the deferred VAT in full now; opt-in to the VAT deferral new payment scheme; or contact HMRC on Tel: 0800 024 1222 by 30 June 2021, if you need more help to pay

 Eligibility: All UK VAT registered businesses are eligible, including all legal entities as well as self-employed sole traders that are UK VAT registered.